hackclub/hackclub/workshops/orpheus_run/README.md

 Learn more about [`Window.getComputedStyle()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle).

-Now, the `character` is already 20px away from the left and the `character`'s width is 60px.
+Now, the `character` is already 20px away from the left and `character`'s width is 60px.
 Adding that, we get 80px.
 This should be the maximum value of the `left` position and 20px should be the minimum value.
 So, if an `obstacle` is anywhere in between this position, this will mean that an `obstacle` and the `character` are overlapping each other.

 We also check if the `character`'s top position is greater that 60px or not.
 Because, if it isn't greater than 60px, then the `character` is jumping and its top position somewhat less than 60px.